TRACCS-COMPACT/hybrid_physics_AI_awesome_list/README.md

 - [inference-engine](https://github.com/BerkeleyLab/fiats) : or ```Fiats```, as neural-fortran but leverage advanced Fortran 2023 features.
 - [Fortran-Keras-Bridge](https://github.com/scientific-computing/FKB) : convert models built and trained in Keras (TensorFlow) to one usables in Fortran, also provide Fortran module to load and use converted models.
 - [FNN](https://github.com/cerea-daml/fnn) : a Fortran module to implement simple, sequential neural network.
 Can also convert Keras model to FNN-useable model.
+- [module_neural_net](https://github.com/ESCOMP/PUMAS) : Single Fortran module for fully connected neural network inference with input/output scaling and optimized matrix multiplications and activations.
+Depends on BLAS/MKL and NetCDF.
+Part of NCAR PUMAS (used in CAM).

 ## 2. Python scripts from Fortran using Python bindings